AudioLLMs/AudioLLM/README.md

 - [Adversarial Attacks](#adversarial-attacks)

 ## Introduction
-AudioLLM: Audio Large Language Model which means the model can take audio inputs (speech, pure sound, music, etc.) and reason accordingly with a LLM.
+**AudioLLM**: Audio Large Language Model which means the model can take audio inputs (speech, pure sound, music, etc.) and reason accordingly with a LLM.
 The output can be multimodality (e.g. text only, speech only, speech+text).

 This repository is a curated collection of research papers focused on the development, implementation, and evaluation of language models for audio data.
 Our goal is to provide researchers and practitioners with a comprehensive resource to explore the latest advancements in AudioLLMs.
 Contributions and suggestions for new papers are highly encouraged!